Cowboys and East Indians has won a High Plains Book Award and the 2014 PEN Open Book Award!

-Cowboys and East Indians is available from FiveChapters Books.
+Cowboys and East Indians is available from FiveChapters Books and fine independent bookstores.
 You can order it now from FiveChapters and Powell’s Books.

 Praise for Cowboys and East Indians

 “McConigley’s deft prose takes people who don’t quite fit, who are not supposed to fit, and makes them part of the landscape…McConigley writes about Wyoming with the same mythic nostalgia that many Southern writers write about the South.”

 – The Los Angeles Review of Books

 The real achievement is the author’s mix of hilarity and intelligence.
 A fresh and insightful read.

 “What I love about this collection of stories is its wit and warmth.
 McConigley’s characters are “the wrong kind of Indians living in Wyoming,” and their struggles as exoticized and denigrated community members could be, in a less interesting writer’s hands, yet another scolding tract on America’s guilty conscience.
 Instead, this book celebrates human pluck and humor, a new sensibility for a new time, when everyone is both at home and utterly alien in the contemporary American west.
 A terrific read.”